 Because traditional monetary policy is ineffective, the government will adopt unconventional policies.
 There are several possible options.

-Fiscal policy is a discretionary policy and is a political decision.
-Unlike business, the government is not profit-oriented.
+Fiscal policy is a discretionary political decision.
+Unlike businesses, the government is not profit-oriented.
 Therefore, the government can decide when to increase spending or not, regardless of economic conditions or interest rates.

 An increase in government spending, such as spending on infrastructure, stimulates aggregate demand.
 That creates more jobs and income, allowing households to spend more money on goods and services.
 In the end, it will create a multiplier effect in the economy.